Project Delivery Framework for SAP Marketing Cloud

 SAP Activate project example: SAP Model Company

-To learn more about how SAP has configured their own SAP Activate projects and Minimal Viable Product's (MVP) for organizations kick-starting their digital transformations, review the SAP Model Company for Marketing Cloud.
-SAP’s Model Company Service Offerings are preconfigured MVPs designed for the purpose of meeting MVP timeframes and setting up for the next wave of implementation.
-Currently there are 4 packaged Marketing Cloud Service offerings (or Marketing MVPs serving specific business scenarios).
-These Model Company Service Offerings are documented MVP scenarios proven by “The Six Dimensions of Success and Failure,” delivered based on a bill of materials purchased by our customers.
+To learn more about how SAP has configured their own MVP’s for organizations kick-starting their digital transformations, review the SAP Model Company for SAP Customer Experience.
+SAP’s Model Company offerings are preconfigured MVPs designed for the purpose of meeting MVP timeframes and setting up for the next wave of implementation.
+As per SAP's implementation process for SAP Marketing Cloud, there are marketing related MVPs serving specific business scenarios, addressing the “The Six Dimensions of Success and Failure”, which are delivered based on a bill of materials purchased by our customers.

-This project framework is applicable as a standalone implementation or part of the overall SAP C/4HANA program.
-You can refer to Overall SAP C/4HANA Project Framework to learn more about the project setup with multiple solutions across the suite.
+This project framework is applicable as a standalone implementation or part of the overall SAP Customer Experience program.
+You can refer to Overall SAP Customer Experience Project Framework to learn more about the project setup with multiple solutions across the portfolio.

 This article will help you create your project plan and is complementary to: